Pomona/Pomona/README.md

 Features:
 * Add tests for serialization and deserialization on client DONE
-* Create IPomonaDataSource, for retrieval of data.
+* Create IPōmōnaDataSource, for retrieval of data.
 DONE
-* Create PomonaSession and PomonaSessionFactory that will bind everything together.
+* Create PōmōnaSession and PōmōnaSessionFactory that will bind everything together.
 * Write correct metadata for generated client dll (AssemblyInfo etc..)
 * Implement support for value types (which is always expanded, and don't have URI).
 90% DONE.
 * Implement simple query mechanism (Linq? relinq? something simpler?)
 90% DONE.